 Mental Measurements Yearbook with Tests in Print: Contains reviews and information about all English language standardized tests covering educational skills, personality, vocational aptitude, and psychology.
-Tests in print provides information about test purpose, publisher, in-print status, price, test acronym, and intended test population, author(s), administration time, and publication date(s).
+Tests in print provide information about test purpose, publisher, in-print status, price, test acronym, intended test population, author(s), administration time, and publication date(s).

 Selected Books from Catalog: Available books from UI Libraries.
 Most contain reviews, descriptive information, and may include segments of the actual instrument.

-How can I obtain full text of instrument?
+How can I obtain full text of an instrument?